A Workflow to Create a High-Quality Protein-Ligand Binding Dataset for Training, Validation, and Prediction Tasks: METHODS

 \begin{itemize} \item \underline{Covalent binder filter}: Excludes ligands covalently bound to the protein, as indicated by the “CONECT” record in the pdb file.
-When covalently-bound ligands are identified, they are eliminated (955 entries).
-The filter is designed because covalent binding inherently is different from non-covalent binding which does not involve bond breaking, and thus requires special treatment in any SFs. \item \underline{Rare element filter}: Excludes ligand containing elements other than H, C, N, O, F, P, S, Cl, Br, I. For example, Te or Se are infrequently encountered, and their inclusion can make it challenging for SFs to learn key binding features.
-This eliminated 205 entries from the original set of ligands. \item \underline{Steric clashes filter}: Excludes structures with protein-ligand heavy atom pairs closer than 2 angstroms.
+When covalently-bound ligands are identified, they are eliminated.
+This is because covalent binding inherently is different from non-covalent binding which does not involve bond breaking, and thus requires special treatment in any SFs.
+Those covalent binder entries are included in the SI which may be helpful as a separate curation of the data or may be accessible from CovBinderInPDB\cite{guo2022covbinderinpdb}. \item \underline{Rare element filter}: Excludes ligands containing elements other than H, C, N, O, F, P, S, Cl, Br, I. For example, Te or Se are infrequently encountered, and their inclusion can make it challenging for SFs to learn key binding features giving data sparsity for these ligands.
+These ligand entries are also included in the SI which may be helpful as a separate curation of the data. \item \underline{Small ligand filter}: Excludes ligands containing less than 4 heavy atoms, which includes small inorganic binders like $\mathrm{O_2,NH_3,CO_2,NO_2,N_3^{-}}$, which are beyond the scope of common protein-ligand binding studies. \item \underline{Steric clashes filter}: Excludes structures with protein-ligand heavy atom pairs closer than 2 angstroms.
 Such steric clashes often arise from electron density uncertainties or inaccurate structural reconstruction from electron densities and are not physically feasible non-covalent interactions.
 Including such structures in SF development could be detrimental, for example leading to an underestimation of the repulsion energy in physics-based SFs.
-Additionally, the steric clash filter helps to exclude covalent ligands if the covalent bond is not properly represented in the "CONECT" record.
-This criteria filtered out 164 entries. \end{itemize}
+Additionally, the steric clash filter helps to exclude covalent ligands if the covalent bond is not properly represented in the "CONECT" record. \end{itemize}